microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_list.md

 ##### Response
 Here is an example of the response.

 Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+The [default properties](../api/group_get.md#default-properties) will be returned from an actual call.

 <!-- {
   "blockType": "response",